oh-be/Project-1/README.md

 * Keith Moravec
 * Victoria Barbosa
 ---
-### Topic: Is Climate Change Real and is correlated with atmospheric C02 concentration?
+### Topic: Is Climate Change Real and is it correlated with atmospheric C02 concentration?
 ---
 ### Data Sources